 “With a record high of more than 2.28 million now employed in Ireland, and unemployment at 5.7%, we’re on the cusp of the oft-cited ‘full employment’.
 That might serve to explain why this year, the number of employees assessed by Great Place to Work in Ireland has more than doubled.
 They’ve given us a clear sense of their workplace experience and the workplace practices that Irish organisations of every size are putting in place to drive that experience.” said John Ryan, CEO of Great Place to Work® Ireland.

-Charlie Sheil, General Manager of The Marker Hotel, said, “After entering the awards for the first time three years ago, we are delighted that The Marker Hotel has been recognised as one of the Best Workplaces in Ireland.
+Charlie Sheil, General Manager of The Marker Hotel, said, “After entering the awards for the first time three years ago, we are delighted that The Marker Hotel has been recognised as one of the Best Workplaces in Ireland for 2017, 2018 & 2019.
 Our team works tirelessly each day to deliver a five star service to our guests and, in return, we are committed to providing our employees with a workplace where they enjoy working and have pride in what they do.”
 Kevin McGillycuddy, of Brehon Capital Partners said “I’ve had the great fortune of working with Charlie and his team through the development, opening and ongoing operations of The Marker Hotel.
 This prestgious award is a testament to their unwavering professionalism, creativity and dedication, and to have received this award in such a short period of time is exemplary.”

 “Securing a place on the list of Best Workplaces in Ireland is a greater achievement that ever before.
 These organisations have opened up to us, giving us a deep understanding of the culture that drives their performance.
 Even though we’re dealing with an unprecedented level of economic and political uncertainty, these Irish organisations are ready to deal with the challenges: they have built agility and plasticity into the core of their workplaces, developing the high levels of trust that are critical for adaptability.
 We have witnessed great confidence and high expectations across the whole employee population: but while they’re demanding a lot from their employers, they’re giving it back through high productivity, innovation, and performance.
 They want to work for organisations who are socially and environmentally responsible, and are voting with their feet for those that aren’t.
 They demand that management differentiate performance and reward in kind.
 They refuse to accept low standards of communication, recognition, and management: but they go above and beyond for those that deliver.
 And that’s what allows these organisations to outperform the rest.
 Today’s workplace is a partnership, creating the future in tandem.
 It’s inclusive and has diversity at its core.
 It’s a really exciting place to be, and I’d like to congratulate each and every organisation that has achieved the goal of creating truly sustainable, high trust workplaces all across Ireland.
 We all deserve a Great Place to Work: and now we can have it!”